laravel-mix/laravel-mix/docs/installation.md

    .sass('src/app.scss', 'dist');
 ```

-Take note of the source paths, and create the directory structure to match \(or, of course, change them to your preferred structure\).
+Create the directory structure to match \(or, of course, change the contents of webpack.mix.js and set up your preferred structure\).
 You're all set now.
-Compile everything down by running `node_modules/.bin/webpack` from the command line.
+Compile everything down by running `node_modules/.bin/webpack --config node_modules/laravel-mix/setup/webpack.config.js` from the command line.
 You should now see:

 * `dist/app.css`
 * `dist/app.js`